pelithne/AKS_secure_baseline_the_hard_way/README.md

 ## Infrastructure Deployment

 The objective of this part is to guide you through the process of deploying the AKS baseline infrastructure.
-This infrastructure consists of the essential components and configurations that are required for running a secure and scalable AKS cluster.
-By following the steps in this chapter, you will set up the AKS baseline infrastructure.
+The infrastructure consists of the essential components and configurations that are required for running a secure and scalable AKS cluster.

 ### Prepare Environment Variables for infrastructure

-This configuration sets up environment variables for the names and locations of various network and security resources, such as resource group, virtual network, subnets, network security groups, firewall, application gateway, route table, identity, virtual machine, AKS cluster, and ACR registry.
+This configuration sets up environment variables for the names and locations of various network and security resources, such as resource groups, virtual networks, subnets, network security groups, firewall, application gateway, route table, identity, virtual machines, AKS cluster, and ACR registry.

 > [!Note]
 > Since the Azure container registry has a globally unique FQDN name, you need to assign a distinct value to the **ACR_NAME** environment variable, else the ACR deployment will fail.
-The ACR name can only container lowercase letters and numbers.
+Also, the ACR name can only container lowercase letters and numbers.

 ````bash
 HUB_RG=rg-hub